graeme-lockley/issue-azure-cosmos-cli/README.md

 # issue-azure-cosmos-cli

-Highlights a Comos/RBAC issue I am having when connect from C# CLI
+Highlights a Cosmos/RBAC issue I am having when connect from C# CLI.